joe-irving/freedomtour/_posts/2021-08-07-talking-ourselves-into-freedom.md

 Many can believe it though.
 And once they do, their bodies change visibly.
 They relax open, become a little more energetic, and a little more alive.

-Then we get to share it all, our hopes, dreams, fears, loneliness, fatigue, exasperation, and always a deep deep perseverance.
+Then we get to share it all, our hopes, dreams, fears, loneliness, fatigue, exasperation, and always deep, deep perseverance.

-That’s why this other line from Nina’s interview rings out to me now as a kind of credo: “all i’m trying to do all the time is open people up so they can feel themselves and let themselves be open to somebody else.”
+That’s why this other line from Nina’s interview rings out to me now as a kind of credo: “all I’m trying to do all the time is open people up so they can feel themselves and let themselves be open to somebody else.”

 Maybe this is our aim.